Rufinamide (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart rhythm problems (such as a shortened QT interval), or severe kidney disease that requires dialysis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart rhythm problems, a history of depression or mental health problems, or are on dialysis.

 Possible Side Effects While Using This Medicine: